jtpack/Blue-and-Pink-Synth-Editor/README.md

-# NymphesEdit
+# Blue and Pink Synth Editor
-A graphical editor for the Dreadbox Nymphes synthesizer.
+A full-featured editor for the Dreadbox Nymphes synthesizer.
 Uses [nymphes-osc](https://github.com/jtpack/nymphes-osc) in a separate process to do the actual communication with the Nymphes.

 2024, Scott Lumsden